burger

 Your message has been sent.
 Thank you for suggesting an improvement to this FAQ.

-This guide will help you if, for example, you want to deploy a package like pymysql and it requires a Python version higher than the one offered on your hosting.
+This guide will help you if, for example, you want to deploy a package like pymysql and it requires a version of python higher than the one offered on your hosting.

 Preamble